 Learn more about how much electric car insurance costs

-What’s the most affordable car insurance for an electric car?
+How much does car insurance cost for an electric car?

 The cheapest EVs to insure are smaller, compact vehicles with a reasonably low (for an EV) starting price.
 Compact cars are cheaper to insure regardless of whether the engine under the hood runs on electricity or gas.